Achieving our goals in uncertain times

 What are those skills and how can we acquire them?

 I can’t think of a better example than elite army units.
-Special forces operating behind enemy lines know how to accomplish their objectives in fast-changing, unpredictable, even hostile environments.
+Special forces operating behind enemy lines are trained to accomplish their objectives in fast-changing, unpredictable, even hostile environments.
 And they achieve this by defining just two things.

-First they make sure that, as well as knowing their specific mission objectives, every team member also understands the overall purpose of the mission: the reason it is happening and the role it is intended to play as part of the wider campaign.
-Then, when things turn out differently from expected, people can quickly find new ways to achieve the same purpose — independently if necessary.
+First, they make sure that as well as knowing their specific mission objectives, every team member also understands the overall purpose of the mission: the reason it is happening and the aim it is intended to achieve as part of the wider campaign.
+Then, when things turn out differently from what was expected, people can quickly find new ways to achieve the same purpose — independently if necessary.
 This increases the adaptability of each individual and the team as a whole.

 Second, every unit is given rules of engagement.
 These define what actions (such as returning fire) are appropriate and not appropriate under different circumstances.
 This reduces distractions and keeps the unit focused on its priorities.

-By defining just these two things, special forces increase their focus and their adaptability, which maximises their chances of success in a fast-changing environment.
+By defining just these two things, special forces increase their focus and their adaptability, maximising their chances of success in a fast-changing environment.

 For us, the equivalents of purpose and rules of engagement are our purpose and values.

 Our purpose defines the underlying intention behind whatever we are working on.
-Defining our purpose enables us to adapt quickly to changing circumstances and keep moving in the same direction, even when the world around us changes.
-Because what we are working to achieve, and why we are working to achieve it, can remain the same even if how we work to achieve these things changes.
+Defining the purpose of our life enables us to adapt quickly to changing circumstances and keep heading in the same direction, even when the world around us changes.
+Because what we are working to achieve and why we are working to achieve it can remain the same, even if how we work to achieve those things changes.

-Our values show us which issues matter to us and which issues we can ignore.
+And our values show us which issues matter to us and which issues we can ignore.
 This keeps us focused on what matters most to us, which saves us time, energy, and resources.
-Our values also enable us to choose how we behave, no matter what other people might say or do, which again saves us time and energy.
-And our values also keep us centred and grounded, making it easier to find the best way forward in the midst of turmoil, and so move to action sooner.
+Our values also enable us to choose how we behave, no matter what other people might say or do, which again saves us energy and time.
+And our values also keep us centred and grounded in a churning world, making it quicker and easier to find the best way forward and then move to action.

-By defining their purpose and rules of engagement, elite army units become more able to succeed in fast changing, even hostile environments.
-And when we define our purpose and values we give ourselves the focus and the flexibility to achieve the results that matter most to us, even in a changing world.
+By defining their purpose and rules of engagement, elite army units increase their chances of success in fast changing, even hostile environments.
+And when we define our purpose and values we give ourselves the focus, the flexibility, and the motivation to achieve the results that matter most to us, even in a changing world.

 This is another step to becoming antifragile.